 As a result of signing a Form U4, industry professionals are required by their broker-dealers to arbitrate disputes, unless a specific agreement has been signed designating another forum for the dispute.

 An investor is required to arbitrate at FINRA if there is a written agreement, the dispute is with a registered FINRA member broker or firm, and the dispute involves securities related business of the member.

-According to FINRA Rule 12206, an investor or a securities industry participant is required to bring a claim within 6 years of the date the event occurred leading to the dispute.
-After that, the claimant can pursue the case in court if the statute of limitations allows it.How is the Statement of Claim Filed?
+According to FINRA Rule 12206, an investor or a securities industry participant is required to bring a claim within 6 years of the date the event occurred leading to the dispute or discovery of the same.
+After that, the claimant can pursue the case in court if the statute of limitations allows it.How Is the Statement of Claim Filed?